Ricardo Adolfo Jacobo Carty

 - Final Game September 23, 1979

-One of the first major leaguers to hail from now famous San Pedro de Macoris, Dominican Republic, Carty was signed in 1959 by the Milwaukee Braves and reached the Bigs for a cup of coffee in 1963.
+One of the first major leaguers to hail from now famous San Pedro de Macoris, Dominican Republic, Carty played for the Dominican national team in the 1959 Pan American Games.
+He was signed in 1959 by the Milwaukee Braves and reached the Bigs for a cup of coffee in 1963.
 Up for good in 1964, he made a splash playing alongside Hank Aaron and having just as good a year, batting .330, slugging .554, and hitting 22 home runs in just 445 at-bats.
-Though more than enough any other year to win Rookie of the Year, the Philadelphia Phillies' third baseman Dick Allen had an even better breakout, earning an almost unanimous choice as 1964's NL top rookie pick.
+Though more than enough any other year to win the Rookie of the Year Award, the Philadelphia Phillies' third baseman Dick Allen had an even better breakout season, earning an almost unanimous choice as 1964's NL top rookie pick.

 Carty played with the Braves from 1963 to 1972.
 Through his first six full seasons his batting average stood at a robust .322, a terrific figure in an era when batting championships were being won with averages as low as .301.

-Carty's 31-game 1970 hitting streak was the Atlanta Brave record till passed by Dan Uggla in 2011.
-He is the all-time the Dominican Winter League Home Run leader with 59, and was elected to the Latino Baseball Hall of Fame in its Class of 2011.
+Carty's 31-game hitting streak in 1970 was the Atlanta Braves record till passed by Dan Uggla in 2011.
+He is the all-time Dominican Winter League career Home Run leader with 59, and was elected to the Latino Baseball Hall of Fame in its Class of 2011.
 Carty is the uncle of pitcher Julio Santana.
+His cousin, Ramon Carty, played in the Dominican Republic but not in the Dominican League.
+His son, Rico Carty, Jr., played 16 games for the AZL Mariners in 1991.

 - 1964 Topps All-Star Rookie Team